FEFO Consulting

 Conclusion

-Regardless of your industry, it’s important to strike a balance between personal safety and process safety when managing critical control programs.
+It’s important to strike a balance between personal safety and process safety when managing critical control programs.
 Both aspects may vary in the level of importance based on unique risk profiles and risk appetite.

 Understanding the organisation context, and identifying high energy hazards across both personal safety and process safety is crucial.
 This will help prioritise risks across critical assets, activities, processes and workplace environments.